khamidjon-khamidov/flutter_telegram_web_app/README.md

 ## How to use

 There is a class `TelegramWebApp` which contains all the telegram web apis.
 You can call the methods via `TelegramWebApp.instance`
+You can also mock TelegramWebApp by extending it if you are trying to test outside telegram platform.
+Alternatively, TelegramWebAppFake object can also be used for the same purpose.

 #### Example
 ```dart